eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 One app is better than two: the more disjoint things you have to pay attention to, the worse it is.

-If you're a software engineer I strongly against building your own, which is a terrible form of procrastination for creative types.
+If you're a software engineer I strongly advise against building your own, which is a terrible form of procrastination for creative types.

 # Resources